kburchfiel/pfn/front_matter_for_book.md

-# Python for Nonprofits

-By Kenneth Burchfiel

-Released under the MIT License

 Python for Nonprofits (PFN) is a guide to applying Python in nonprofit settings.
 Specifically, it teaches you how to use Python to:

 * Import data, then clean and reformat it